-Over the quarter, stocks that lagged included investments in Sanofi, Oracle and eBay.
-Sanofi fell amid ongoing disputes regarding patent protections of its diabetes products and after third-quarter revenue missed estimates due to pressure on drug prices in the US.
-Oracle slid as guidance for next quarter's cloud-computing sales fell short of estimates.
-Despite lower-than-expected growth, Oracle has made significant progress transitioning to cloud computing in recent years, particularly in applications, increasing its total addressable market. eBay fell when the owner of the online auction site marginally downgraded full-year earnings-pershare guidance due to issues at its StubHub ticket-selling site.
+Over the quarter, the stock that lagged was an investment in Oracle.
+Oracle slid as guidance for next quarter's cloudcomputing sales fell short of estimates.
+Despite lower-thanexpected growth, Oracle has made significant progress transitioning to cloud computing in recent years, particularly in applications, increasing its total addressable market.